Harold & Kumar Escape from Guantanamo Bay: Plot

 After returning home from White Castle, Harold Lee and Kumar Patel decide to travel to Amsterdam, Netherlands so Harold can surprise his neighbor and love interest Maria as well as smoke cannabis.
 At the airport, the duo encounters Kumar's ex-girlfriend Vanessa Fanning, who is engaged to Colton Graham, a college friend of Harold's whose family has political connections.

-While on the flight, passengers mistake Kumar's new invention, a smokeless bong, for a bomb and sky marshals apprehend the duo.
-Ron Fox, a neurotic and extremely racist Deputy Secretary of Homeland Security, believes the duo are agents of a joint Al-Qaeda and North Korean conspiracy and sends them to the Guantanamo Bay detention camp in Cuba against the advice of NSA Deputy Director Dr. John Beecher.
+On the plane, passengers mistake Kumar's smokeless bong for a bomb and sky marshals apprehend the duo.
+Ron Fox, an unhinged and extremely racist Deputy Secretary of Homeland Security, believes the duo are agents of a joint Al-Qaeda and North Korean conspiracy and sends them to the Guantanamo Bay detention camp in Cuba against the advice of NSA Deputy Director Dr. John Beecher.

-After narrowly avoiding getting sexually assaulted by a guard at the detention camp, Harold and Kumar escape and board a Cuban refugee boat to Miami, Florida.
+After narrowly avoiding getting sexually assaulted by a guard at the detention camp, Harold and Kumar escape and board a Cuban refugee boat to Miami.
 They meet up with their college friend Raza at his home, who loans them a car so they can drive to Texas, hoping Colton can help clear their names.

 Harold and Kumar endure several misadventures on their way to Texas, first crashing their car into an African-American neighborhood in Birmingham, Alabama (in which the neighborhood offers to help), staying at the home of an incestuous sibling couple and their inbred son, then afterward escaping a Ku Klux Klan rally.
 Meanwhile, Fox tries to find them through several racist interrogation techniques.

 As Harold and Kumar hitchhike through a wooded area, they are picked up by Neil Patrick Harris, who manages to get them through a checkpoint set up by Fox, but then takes them to a brothel, where the mistress then shoots Harris for branding one of the prostitutes.
 When Harold and Kumar reach Texas, Colton agrees to help exonerate the duo.
 However, upon seeing Kumar reconnect with Vanessa, Colton instead delivers Harold and Kumar to Fox.